Paul McCartney plays Johnny Depp video during Glastonbury headline set

 In the black-and-white clip, Depp is seen playing guitar and reciting the song’s lyrics in sign language.

-This is not the first time that McCartney has played the Depp clip during his concerts.
+This is not the first time that McCartney has played the clip featuring Depp at his concerts.

-The 80-year-old has been using the footage during his recent tour, while Depp’s defamation trial against his ex-wife was ongoing.
+The 80-year-old has been using the footage during his recent US tour, while Depp’s defamation trial against his ex-wife Amber Heard was ongoing.

 Many fans interpreted his inclusion of the video to be a sign of McCartney’s support of Depp during the trial.